Evilspeak

 Evilspeak is a 1981 American horror film directed by Eric Weston and co-written by Weston and Joseph Garofalo.
 The film stars Clint Howard as an outcast cadet named Stanley Coopersmith, who frequently gets tormented by his mates and advisers at a military academy.
-Upon finding a book of Black Mass that belonged to the evil medieval Father Lorenzo Esteban, he taps through a computer to conjure Satan and summons spells and demons to get revenge upon his harassers.
+Upon finding a book of Black Mass that belonged to the evil medieval Father Lorenzo Esteban, he taps through a computer to conjure Satan and summons spells and demons to get revenge on his harassers.

 The movie was one of the infamous "video nasties" banned in the United Kingdom in the 1980s.

 Plot

 16th-century Spanish Satanist Father Lorenzo Esteban and his followers are told by a priest that they are banished to America and denied God's grace unless they renounce Satan and their evil ways.

 Currently, Stanley Coopersmith is a cadet at West Andover military academy.
-He is an outcast, bullied by classmates for being an orphan, and maltreated by instructors who think him of above average IQ, but inept.
-While cleaning the church cellar as punishment, he finds a room belonging to Esteban containing books of black magic.
-He uses his computer skills to translate one book from Latin into English.
-This diary includes rituals for performing the Black Mass and a promise by Esteban: "I will return".
+He is an outcast, bullied by his classmates for being an orphan and mistreated by instructors who consider him intelligent but inept.
+While cleaning the church cellar as punishment, he discovers a hidden room that once belonged to Esteban and contains books on black magic.
+Using his computer skills, Stanley translates one of the books from Latin into English.
+Among its contents is a diary describing rituals for performing the Black Mass along with a chilling promise from Esteban: "I will return."

 Oversleeping the following day, Stanley finds his alarm clock unplugged and his clothing tied in knots by his classmates.
 This makes him late for class, and his teacher writes him a note to take to the headmaster, Colonel Kincaid.
-In Kincaid's office, he accidentally leaves the diary on the desk of school secretary Miss Friedemeyer, who hides it.
-While Stanley has to clean the pigsty, she tries to pry the jewels on the book's front from their settings: this causes the pigs to attack Stanley.
+In Kincaid's office, he accidentally leaves the diary on the school secretary's desk, Miss Friedemeyer, who hides it.
+While Stanley is cleaning the pigsty, she tries to pry the jewels from the book's front cover, which causes the pigs to attack her.

 Stanley returns to his dormitory room to find his belongings scattered.
-Missing his book, he assumes that his classmates stole it and confronts them about this, but they deny all knowledge.
-Stanley goes to the school's computer lab to perform research on Satanism, but his allotted time runs out before he can complete it.
+Missing his book, he assumes his classmates stole it and confronts them, but they deny any knowledge.
+Stanley goes to the school's computer lab to research Satanism, but his allotted time runs out before he can complete his research.

 Stanley appears in the cellar with computer equipment stolen from the lab.
 He sets up the computer and checks the requirements for a black mass.
 He attempts to initiate one, but the computer informs him that he still lacks crucial ingredients: blood and a consecrated host.
 Reverend Jameson, the church's pastor, nearly discovers him and sends him to the mess.
-Arriving too late for dinner, he befriends the school's cook, who makes him food and shows him some puppies that his dog just gave birth to.
+Arriving too late for dinner, he befriends the school's cook, who feeds him and shows him some puppies his dog just gave birth to.
 Stanley takes the runt of the litter, names him Fred, and hides him in the cellar.